Tosho-01/rag-n-riva/README.md

 This script handles both the Retrieval-Augmented Generation (RAG) process using the Ollama model and the speech services provided by NVIDIA Riva.

-## How to Start, Restart, and Stop the Program Using Shell Scripts
+## Start, Restart, and Stop the Program Using Shell Scripts

-Once you have successfully completed the project setup, you can start, restart, or stop the project using the provided shell scripts.
-Follow the instructions below for each operation.

-### Starting the Project

-To start the project, run the following command in your terminal:
+After successfully setting up the project, you can manage the application with simple shell scripts that automate the process of starting, restarting, and stopping the necessary components.

+**Available Shell Scripts**

++ **Starting the Project:** Run the following command to start the required servers and launch the Python program:

 ```bash
 bash ragnriva_start.sh
 ```

 This script will:

-1. Start the Ollama Server.
+  1. Open a new terminal to start the Ollama Server.
-2. Start the NVIDIA RIVA Server.
+  2. Open another terminal to start the NVIDIA Riva Server.
-3. Activate the Python virtual environment.
-4. Run the main Python script.

-### Restarting the Project
+  3. Open a third terminal to activate the virtual environment and run the Python program.

-To restart only the virtual environment and the Python script, run the following command:
++ **Restarting the Python Program:** If you only need to restart the virtual environment and the Python script (without restarting the servers), use:
 ```bash
 bash ragnriva_restart.sh
 ```
-This script will:

-1. Restart the Python virtual environment.
-2. Restart the main Python script.

-### Stopping the Project
-To stop all the running services and close the terminal sessions, run the following command:
++ **Stopping the Project:** To shut down the Ollama server, Riva server, the Python script, and close all related terminals, run:
 ```bash
 bash ragnriva_stop.sh
 ```
-This script will:

-1. Stop the Ollama Server.
-2. Stop the NVIDIA RIVA Server.
-3. Terminate the Python script.
-4. Shut down all open terminal windows related to the project.

-Make sure to have the required permissions to execute shell scripts and use these commands to manage the project efficiently.

 ## Troubleshooting and Common Issues